makannew/use-delayed-function/README.md

 It is also a handy tool for applying timing logics inside react components e.g. Showing a notification for few seconds.

+It is also a good choice to handle initializing stage of a component.
+Combination of calling functions, async task or even changing states in sequence can be handled through promise chain provided behind the scene.
+This kind of behaviour is mostly desirable while initializing a component.

 Activities of this hook doesn't change state of the component (unless the called function set an state) so it won't cause extra rendering.
 The stateful version of this hook is [`use-delayed-state`](https://github.com/makannew/use-delayed-state)